High income child benefit charge

 Couples liable to the HICBC are instead encouraged to claim the benefit, and in order to avoid having to pay it back and file a tax return, you can opt not to receive payments.
 This is done by ticking a box on the child benefit claim form (Question 62, Section 4) or, if child benefit is already in payment, by completing a separate form.

 If you have stopped your child benefit payments because of liability to the HICBC but your circumstances change (for example, you have an unexpected reduction in income such that the child benefit is not fully clawed back via the HICBC) then you can restart child benefit payments.
 You can also request to reinstate payments for the two previous tax years, if applicable, by contacting the child benefit office via telephone.
-Alternatively, you can contact them by using this online form, but you should be aware that you are not provided with confirmation of the submission.
-In either case, you should make a note of the information provided.
+You should make a note of the information provided.

-Individuals affected by the charge are required to register to file a Self Assessment tax return (if they do not already do so) – even if their only source of income is from PAYE.
+Individuals affected by the HICBC are required to register to file a self assessment tax return (if they do not already do so) even if their only source of income is from PAYE.
 However, the charge for a tax year may be collected via PAYE by means of an adjustment to a tax code in that year.
 In these circumstances, the person liable must still file a tax return for the year.

-If you owe the charge as part of your Self Assessment balancing payment for a tax return, in certain circumstances you can have this collected via PAYE in the tax year after the one in which you file that return.
+If you owe the charge as part of your self assessment balancing payment for a tax return, in certain circumstances you can have this collected via PAYE in the tax year after the one in which you file that return.
 Note that the return must be filed on or before 30 December for this to potentially be possible.
-Importantly, it is the higher-income partner in a couple who has the obligation to file a Self Assessment tax return, not the lower-income partner, even if the latter is the one who receives the child benefit.
+Importantly, it is the higher-income partner in a couple who has the obligation to file a self assessment tax return to report the HICBC, not the lower-income partner, even if the latter is the one who receives the child benefit.

-Your partner should contact HMRC straight away and register for Self Assessment so he or she can file tax returns for the years concerned.
+If you were liable to the HICBC in prior years and no self assessment tax returns have been filed, you should contact HMRC straight away and register for self assessment so you can file tax returns for the years concerned.
 Where tax (including the HICBC) is unpaid, penalties may be charged for the failure to notify.

+If you receive a penalty for failure to notify, it may be possible to appeal.
 In general, HMRC are unlikely to accept ignorance of the charge as a reasonable excuse.
-However, there have been a number of cases at the First-tier Tribunal in which the taxpayer has successfully argued that their lack of knowledge was a reasonable excuse, depending on the facts and circumstances of the individual case and usually where HMRC have been unable to demonstrate that they issued a letter to the taxpayer regarding the charge (see, for example, Cockburn v HMRC).
+However, there have been a number of cases in which the taxpayer has successfully argued that their lack of knowledge was a reasonable excuse.

 If you are in this situation, we suggest you seek professional advice.